isaac-sim/IsaacLab/docs/source/tutorials/00_sim/launch_app.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As noted in the help message, the :class:`~app.AppLauncher` arguments (``--livestream``, ``--headless``) have corresponding environment variables (envar) as well.
-These are detailed in :mod:`omni.isaac.lab.app` documentation.
+These are detailed in :mod:`isaaclab.app` documentation.
 Providing any of these arguments through CLI is equivalent to running the script in a shell environment where the corresponding envar is set.